liamodwyer/github-pages/_workshop/index.md

 > - [x] __Understanding__ - Version control can help you understand how the code or writing came to be, who wrote or contributed particular parts, and who you might ask to help understand it better.
 > - [x] __Backup__ - While not meant to be a backup solution, using version control systems mean that your code and writing can be stored on multiple other computers.

-There are many more reasons to use version control, and we’ll explore some of these in the library context, but first let’s learn a bit about a popular version control tool called **Git**.

 ***